Ryan Strauss

 Posterior Matching for Arbitrary Conditioning

-In Advances in Neural Information Processing Systems, 2022
+In 36th Conference on Neural Information Processing Systems, 2022

 2. NeurIPS